 According to the CPSC, 15% of consumer-product related electrocutions are attributed to large appliances.
 These electrocutions occur most commonly while someone is attempting to service or repair the appliance.

-In 2006, air conditioning or related equipment was involved in an estimated 7,400 reported U.S. home structure fires, with associated losses of 270 civilian injuries and $200 million indirect property damage.
+In 2010, air conditioning, fans, or related equipment were involved in an estimated 7,400 reported U.S. home structure fires, with associated losses of 29 civilian deaths, 249 civilian injuries and $207 million indirect property damage (according to the National Fire Protection Association).

 In 1995-2003 (excluding 1999, which was not reported), there were 11.5 electrocution deaths per year involving air conditioners and 4.3 electrocution deaths per year involving fans.